Ocean’s Rising Acidification Affecting Shellfish That Coastal Tribes Depend On

-It’s a big challenge to tribes in the Pacific Northwest, said Billy Frank Jr. (Nisqually) back in 2010, addressing the 20 tribes that make up the Northwest Indian Fisheries Commission.
+It’s a big challenge to tribes in the Pacific Northwest, said the late Billy Frank Jr. (Nisqually) back in 2010, addressing the 20 tribes that make up the Northwest Indian Fisheries Commission.

 “It’s scary,” he said in a video posted at the fisheries commission website.
 “The State of Washington hasn’t been managing it.
 The federal government hasn’t been managing it.
 We’ve got to bring the science people in to tell them what we’re talking about.”

 What they were talking about are the decreases in pH and lower calcium carbonate saturation in surface waters, which together is called ocean acidification, as defined by the National Oceanic and Atmospheric Administration (NOAA).
 Some 30 percent of the carbon, or CO2, released into the atmosphere by human activities has dissolved straight into the sea.
 There it forms the carbolic acid that depletes ocean waters of the calcium that shellfish, coral and small creatures need to make their calcium carbonate shells and skeletons.